Skip to content Skip to Chat

 • Database forensics.
 Forensic investigators search databases for signs of data tampering, unauthorized access, or other cybersecurity incidents.
 They may also use file carving and other file recovery techniques to restore deleted files.

 • Email forensics.
-Emails often contain crucial information during legal investigations.
+Emails often contain information that is crucial to legal investigations.
 Forensic professionals work to recover deleted or hidden emails, determine their origin, and validate the authenticity of email messages.

 • Malware forensics.
 Hackers can use malicious software to gain unauthorized access to a system and steal confidential information.
 Forensic analysts examine malware to understand how the software was installed and where it originated.
 They help cybersecurity teams identify security vulnerabilities and prevent future malware attacks.